MichaelCaditz/Net-Zero/README.md

 Limitations:

-Uses outdated version of DeveExpress controls.
-I don't have budget for subscriptiopn renewal at thye moment.
+Uses outdated version of DevExpress controls.
+I don't have budget for subscription renewal at thye moment.